Going Boating This Summer with Your Family? Be Safe and Have Fun!

 Discover Boating , a nonprofit program supported by the U.S. Recreational Boating Industry, encourages everyone to get out on the water and experience the fun of the boating style.
 From fishing with your family to enjoying sunset cruise, boating offers endless on-water adventures and fun for all ages.
 DiscoverBoating.com provides online resources, interactive tools, and tips for everyone from first-time boaters to the seasoned pros.

-If you are going boating with your kids this summer, here are some helpful tips on how to be safe while having fun:
+If you are going boating using your own boat or a boat charter rental with your kids this summer, here are some helpful tips on how to be safe while having fun:

 – Boating safety begins with wearing your life jacket.
 Whether you’re wading in a stream or the shallow end of a pond, always your life jacket.